 Trumbull has the most recreational and open space per capita in the state of Connecticut.
-There are 20 parks in our Town and many tennis courts, basketball and volleyball courts.
+There are 20 parks in our Town and many tennis courts, pickleball courts, basketball and volleyball courts.
 There are also:

 Social and cultural activities exist here for people of all ages.
 Attend our cultural programs, the annual arts festival, or our free weekly outdoor summer concerts.
 Our Nature and Arts Center offers a place to learn about the environment.
 Visit Trumbull's Library, which serves both as a family community center as well as a business resource center offering book discussions, movies, workshops, and music programs.